Do you sometimes get frustrated with your Kodi box? Wish you had an ultimate Kodi setup with a smooth and seamless TV-watching experience?

 In this comprehensive tutorial, I’ll go over everything about my Kodi setup process from start to finish so you can follow along with your own Kodi box.

 The first thing you need to do, especially if you’re new to Kodi, is to decide which device you are going to install Kodi on.

 Kodi is cross-platform software so it runs on a ton of different operating systems and hardware architectures.
 The Kodi download page looks like this (which should give you an idea of what it supports).

 So, with that in mind I will let you know a little bit of advice from my experience.

-I will tell you that Android is by far the most popular OS used for Kodi.
+Fast-forward today and now Android is by far the most popular OS used for running Kodi.